RidaRidss/React-Native/README.md

    #### 2. Code Extensions

+       [ Go To File => Preferences => Settings ]

+                    OR

-        press window icon on left side of vs code window, you will get the Extensions searchbar , then install below extensions one by one and press reload after installation done.
+       [  press window icon on left side of vs code window, you will get the Extensions searchbar , then install below extensions one by one and press reload after installation done.

+            ] = >
+            {
                     1. React Native Tools by Visual Studio Mobile Tools
                     2. Auto Close Tag by Jun Han
                     3. Auto Complete Tag by Jun Han